|Dublin Writers Museum|

 |home | museum | maps | tours | events | bookshop | links | contact us | privacy statement|

 The idea of a Dublin Writers Museum was originated by the journalist and author Maurice Gorham (1902 - 1975), who proposed it to Dublin Tourism.
 It was to take some years before a suitable building and a sufficient level of funding became available.
 Opened in November 1991 at No 18, Parnell Square, the museum occupies an original eighteenth-century house, which accommodates the museum rooms, library, gallery and administration area.
-The annexe behind it has a coffee shop and bookshop on the ground floor and exhibition and lecture rooms on the floors above.
+The annexe behind it has a bookshop on the ground floor and exhibition rooms on the floor above.
 The Irish Writers' Centre, next door in No 19, contains the meeting rooms and offices of the Irish Writers' Union, the Society of Irish Playwrights, the Irish Children's Book Trust and the Translators' Association of Ireland.
 The basement beneath both houses is occupied by the Chapter One restaurant.

 The Museum was established to promote interest, through its collection, displays and activities, in Irish literature as a whole and in the lives and works of individual Irish writers.
 Through its association with the Irish Writers' Centre it provides a link with living writers and the international literary scene.
 On a national level it acts as a centre, simultaneously pulling together the strands of Irish literature and complementing the smaller, more detailed museums devoted to individuals like Joyce, Shaw, Yeats and Pearse.
 It functions as a place where people can come from Dublin, Ireland and abroad to experience the phenomenon of Irish writing both as history and as actuality.

 The writers featured in the Museum are those who have made an important contribution to Irish or international literature or, on a local level, to the literature of Dublin.
 It is a view of Irish literature from a Dublin perspective.